ENGLISH ELECTROPLATE SILVER

 F & CO unidentified W&P unidentified WW&S unidentified DORCHESTER SILVER PLATE unidentified JB unidentified HP&M unidentified PALM SILVER unidentified H&C unidentified W&C unidentified F.R unidentified H.A unidentified O&CO B unidentified H&D unidentified (possible connection with Howes & Browett) S&R unidentified W&PM unidentified BWS unidentified EGB Ld unidentified JBL unidentified Bainbridge & Co Ltd unidentified JB&CO unidentified TWCS unidentified SOUDAN SILVER unidentified SPC unidentified SPC unidentified YSC unidentified J&D unidentified WB unidentified WB unidentified S.G unidentified

-G.J.C.: unidentified J.M.Co.: unidentified W star B: unidentified WISHBONE: unidentified NEWHALL: unidentified EXCELSIOR: unidentified M&G: unidentified AD&K: unidentified HA&S: unidentified HA&S: unidentified FM: unidentified CHIEF: unidentified JTW: unidentified RS&CO: unidentified H.W over M: unidentified Celtic: unidentified W&J: unidentified WW&JH: unidentified G.G.Co: unidentified HJ: unidentified CE: unidentified JTH: unidentified F.A.M.Co: unidentified PSP & Co: unidentified ST&CO: unidentified ST&CO: unidentified HR&CO: unidentified MLJ: unidentified AW&JH into a shield unidentified HP&S unidentified JW&S: unidentified TH&S unidentified JW&Co: unidentified OJS into a shield unidentified F&G into a shield unidentified SEPL: unidentified
+G.J.C.: unidentified J.M.Co.: unidentified WISHBONE: unidentified NEWHALL: unidentified EXCELSIOR: unidentified M&G: unidentified AD&K: unidentified HA&S: unidentified HA&S: unidentified FM: unidentified CHIEF: unidentified JTW: unidentified RS&CO: unidentified H.W over M: unidentified Celtic: unidentified W&J: unidentified WW&JH: unidentified G.G.Co: unidentified HJ: unidentified CE: unidentified JTH: unidentified F.A.M.Co: unidentified PSP & Co: unidentified ST&CO: unidentified ST&CO: unidentified HR&CO: unidentified MLJ: unidentified AW&JH into a shield unidentified HP&S unidentified JW&S: unidentified TH&S unidentified JW&Co: unidentified OJS into a shield unidentified F&G into a shield unidentified SEPL: unidentified

 E.P.N.S.
 (Electroplated Nickel Silver) and EPBM (Electroplated Britannia Metal) are the most common names attributed to silver plate items.
 But many other names are used for silver plate: